-Liaison officers retain their law enforcement authority on school property.
-Consequently, the rules governing search and seizure for police govern the conduct of a school liaison officer on school grounds.
-As will be discussed later, there may be some variations to these principles if the liaison officer is acting upon the invitation and direction of the school.
+School resource officers retain their law enforcement authority even while on school property.
+Consequently, the rules governing search and seizure for police govern the conduct of a school resource officer on school grounds.
+As will be discussed later, there may be some variations to these principles if the SRO is acting upon the invitation and direction of the school.
 The following is a short synopsis of these rules so that school officials might have a better understanding and appreciation of the constitutional requirements placed on police enforcement activity.